newcontext-oss/kitchen-terraform/README.md

 - a name to use for logging purposes

-- a mapping of InSpec attribute names to Terraform output variable names to define for the suite's InSpec profile.
-By default, an attribute with an equivalent name will be defined for each output variable; this mapping allows for additional or overridden associations.
+- a mapping of InSpec profile attribute names to Terraform output variable names; the attributes will be with the resolved output values

 - a collection of controls to include from the suite's InSpec profile